Takater/CookManager/README.md

 # Project details
 - ### **Architecture**:
     #### Model-View-Controller (MVC)
-    This architectural pattern divides the application structure into 3 main parts, known as layes, allowing a clear separation of tasks and improving manteinance and scalability:
+    This architectural pattern divides the application structure into 3 main parts, known as layers, allowing a clear separation of tasks and improving maintenance and scalability:
     - #### **Model**
         Responsible for data manipulation and database communication.
 Apply business rules to data models.
     - #### **Controller**